-NORD gratefully acknowledges Robert A. S. Roubey, MD, Associate Professor of Medicine, Division of Rheumatology, Allergy and Immunology, Thurston Arthritis Research Center, The University of North Carolina at Chapel Hill, for assistance in the preparation of this report.
+NORD gratefully acknowledges Robert A. S. Roubey, MD, Adjunct Professor of Medicine, Division of Rheumatology, Allergy and Immunology, Dept. of Medicine and Thurston Arthritis Research Center, The University of North Carolina at Chapel Hill, for assistance in the preparation of this report.

 APS is characterized by the presence of antiphospholipid antibodies in the body.
 Antibodies are specialized proteins produced by the body's immune system to fight infection.
 In individuals with APS, certain antibodies mistakenly attack healthy tissue.
 In APS, antibodies mistakenly attack certain proteins that bind to phospholipids, which are fat molecules that are involved in the proper function of cell membranes.
 Phospholipids are found throughout the body.
 The reason these antibodies attack these proteins and the process by which they cause blood clots to form is not known.

 The specific symptoms associated with antiphospholipid syndrome are related to the presence and location of blood clots.
 Blood clots can form in any blood vessel of the body.
 Clots are twice as likely to form in vessels that carry blood to the heart (veins) as in vessels that carry blood away from the heart (arteries).
 Any organ system of the body can become involved.
 The lower limbs, lungs and brain are affected most often.
 APS also causes significant complications during pregnancy.

 The severity of APS varies, ranging from minor blood clots that cause few problems to an extremely rare form (catastrophic APS) in which multiple clots form throughout the body.
 However, in most cases, blood clots will only develop at one site.